General Data Protection Regulation

 Consent means offering individuals real choice and control.
 Genuine consent should put individuals in charge, build customer trust and engagement, and enhance your reputation.

-A contract is also a legal basis that may be applicable in some cases.
+Contract is also a legal basis that may be applicable in some cases.
 It refers to specific contract agreements between a business and its customers or data subjects that allow the business to collect and process personal data.

-Learn more about legal bases.
+Learn more about lawful bases.

-ePrivacy Directive
+ePrivacy Directive and PECR

 Industry Consent Solution